alphagov/govwifi-tech-docs/source/documentation/acceptable_usage.md

 ### Reporting abuse

-If you believe a user is breaching our terms of service, please contact us at govwifi-support@digital.cabinet-office.gov.uk.
+If you believe a user is breaching our terms of service, [please contact us via the support page] (https://admin.wifi.service.gov.uk/help).

 If a user is breaching the terms repeatedly or sufficiently severely, we will remove them from the service.